My accusers' speeches may have

 accusations against me are old and stale.
 They were made long ago when you were

-impressionable as children, or perhaps in youth, and
+impressionable in childhood, or perhaps in youth, and

 you accepted them by default, because there was no way for me